Szymon-Michalak/iOSDirectedLearning/README.md

 The SwiftUI section covers various concepts and techniques for building user interfaces with SwiftUI, Apple’s modern framework for creating UIs across all Apple platforms.
 Each topic is designed to help you understand and implement different aspects of SwiftUI in your projects.

-## Text and Shapes
+## Colors and Shapes

-The Text and Shapes subsection provides examples and resources for working with text and shapes in SwiftUI.
+The Colors and Shapes subsection provides examples and resources for working with text and shapes in SwiftUI.

 ### Text